It’s time to discover God’s Own Junkyard – the fabulous hidden gem tucked away in Walthamstow.

 But what is God’s Own Junkyard?
 Umm, the words visual feast, neon paradise and hella crazy lurid kaleidoscopic dream spring to mind.
 Just for starters.

-God’s Own Junkyard is a warehouse in Walthamstow filled to the brim with neon signs.
+If you haven’t already seen images plastered over the internet, God’s Own Junkyard is a warehouse in Walthamstow filled to the brim with neon signs.
 It’s a collection of unique signs to rival the world’s best.

 The warehouse exists to display neon signs that are completely unique, and are available to rent or purchase.
 Do note that renting and buying these signs isn’t a cheap affair, but that shouldn’t stop you from window shopping.